appletrapz/TwitchPlusK/README.md

 ## Install

 1. [Download the latest IPA](https://github.com/Knoks1111/TwitchPlusK/releases/latest)
-2. Install it with SideStore.
+2. Install it with SideStore or LiveContainer
-3. On first launch, go to **Settings → General → VPN & Device Management** and trust the profile, otherwise the app will not open.

 New releases follow new Twitch app versions — check the Releases page when Twitch updates.